 The laws governing trusts in Washington state we drastically changed in 2012.
 If you have a trust or administer a trust that was created before 2012 and have not met with an attorney since the laws changed, we strongly encourage you to contact our office to understand how the changes in the law affect your particular situation.

 As medical technology continues to advance in the Unites States the need has arisen for us to communicate how we would like to be cared for and who we would like to make decisions for us if we are unable to do so ourselves.
 In Washington, many people choose to create an advanced directive that contains both a health care directive (a living will) and a durable power of attorney for medical care.
 The health care directive provides guidance on the types of medical interventions you want or don’t want depending on a number of scenarios.
 The power of attorney allows you to appoint a trusted family member or friend to make medical decisions for you if you are no longer able to do so yourself.

 Working with an experienced estate planning attorney can help you determine what kinds of estate planning documents you need to prepare to protect your wishes and ensure your assets are handled appropriately.
-If you do not have an estate plan or have not updated your plan within the last three years, we encourage you to call us and make an appointment with one of our estate planning lawyers.
+If you do not have an estate plan or have not updated your plan within the last three years, we encourage you to call us and make an appointment with one of our estate planning lawyers in Kennewick today.
 It is time to protect yourself and your loved ones and we can help!